Rhittick/Superhero-Hunter/README.md

 TEST NAME: Superhero Hunter JS

-Problem statement
+Problem statement <br>
 Create a superhero hunter app.
-Use ONLY vanilla javascript, no libraries or frameworks are allowed for Javascript (you can use any CSS framework like Bootstrap).
+Use ONLY vanilla javascript, no libraries or frameworks are allowed for Javascript (you can use any CSS framework like Bootstrap).<br>

 Features